ahmadlab/chicken/README.md

 dart run chicken --color=Colors.red
 ```

+and you will find new file on your apps ./lib/chickenStyle/ChickenStyleRed.dart

 ## Additional information

 Tell users more about the package: where to find more information, how to